About the Journal

 - withdraw the document from the editorial process

 The editorial team of the journal Telematica is committed to the scientific community in the observance of good ethical practices in the handling of manuscripts, involving editors, reviewers, and authors.
 Therefore, it has adopted the "Scielo Guide of good practices to strengthen ethics in scientific publishing" and the "Principles of transparency and good practices in scholarly publishing" recommended by the Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ Directory), the Open Access Scholarly Publishers Association and the World Association of Medical Editors (World Association of Medical Editors-WAME).

 Guidelines for authors:

-- Authors should present a concise and accurate narrative of the work developed, as well as an objective discussion of its intellectual and scientific significance.
+- Papers with current and relevant content related to the broad field of Telecommunications/ICTs are accepted.
+Authors should present a concise and accurate account of the work developed, as well as an objective discussion of its intellectual and scientific significance.

 This jorunal is sponsored by the following organizations:

 Telematica magazine has its antecedents in the Networking Bulletin issued for three years from 1999 to 2002.
 This was distributed with the constancy and dedication of the Networking Group of Cujae (Technological University of Havana "José Antonio Echeverría", CUJAE).
 This bulletin covered the growing need and demand for information in the field of data networks, which at that time began to spread in the country.

 Telematica arose from the need for a Cuban scientific publication in electronic format, which would allow the communication of scientific and technical information in the field of Telecommunications and Information and Communication Technologies (ICT).
 At the same time, to keep updated the professionals who needed to follow closely the dynamic development of this branch of knowledge.